uwfiberlab/FM_Segmentation_DAS/paper.md

 * DAS utilizes sources of seismic energy (train noise) to sample as it is a passive mode of sensing (Ajo-Franklin et al., 2019).
 Can generate upwards of 20 TB / day at highest resolution.

+* Foundation models for phase picking have been utilzied before using deep learning language models (Liu et al., 2024).
+SeisLM is an example that utilzies self-supervised learning to train for phase picking of siesmic data from seismometers.

 * Papers discuss noise as a factor and could be a connection between our model and others??

 * DAS can be utilized as a source of data for early warning systems due to the fine spatial resolution that it offers (Zhan, 2019).
 It could allow isolation of areas it appears.
 "10-100 meter scales" according to paper.